Traktor Tashkent Stadium

 Traktor Tashkent Stadium was a multi-use stadium in Tashkent, Uzbekistan.
 It was used mostly for football matches and was the home stadium of Traktor Tashkent.
 Also it was home ground for Lokomotiv Tashkent.
-The stadium holds 6,400 people.
+The stadium held 6,400 people.

 History

 The stadium was home ground for capital club Traktor Tashkent.
-After club was dissolved, here also played home matches Lokomotiv Tashkent.
-In July 2009 it was announced that stadium would have been closed for reconstruction to build new arena for Lokomotiv, Lokomotiv Stadium.
+After club was dissolved, Lokomotiv Tashkent played their home matches here.
+In July 2009 it was announced that stadium would be closed for reconstruction to build new arena for Lokomotiv, Lokomotiv Stadium.
 In spring 2012 the reconstruction works were finished.